-Each study site contains 5 point count stations.
-Survey methods include unlimited distance point counts, based on the approach described by Blondel et al. (1981) and used in Ontario (Welsh 1995).
+The study site contains five point count stations.
+Survey methods include unlimited distance point counts, based on the approach described by Blondel et al. (1981) and used in Ontario (Welsh, 1995).
 Counts begin shortly after dawn on days where weather conditions are unlikely to reduce count numbers.
-Observers record all birds seen and heard during a 10-min sampling period, divided into 2, 3, and 5-minute intervals.
-Montane fir-spruce sites on Mt.
-Mansfield were sampled once, while hardwood-dominated sites at LBWA and Underhill were sampled twice during the breeding season.
+Observers record all birds seen and heard during a 10-min sampling period, divided into 2-, 3-, and 5-minute intervals.
+The hardwood-dominated site at Underhill was sampled twice during the breeding season.

 Long Term Trends

 The total number of individuals and species richness are low for at Underhill State Park, with 50 individuals of 15 species recorded.
 The Barred Owl, a new record for 2014, was not seen in 2015.
 The five most common species at Underhill State Park are Black-throated green and Black-throated Blue Warblers, Ovenbirds, Red-eyed Vireos and Hermit Thrushes.
 These five species were the most common in 2014, too.
 Overall, long term trends based on counts of Ovenbird and Black-throated Green Warbler still appear to be increasing, while the long-term trend for Hermit Thrush, the Vermont State bird, remained relatively flat (Figure 21).
 As with the Mt.
 Mansfield montane sites, Winter Wren numbers dropped in 2015, too, with none detected this year in Underhill (Figure 22).
 Data from another local site (Stowe, VT) shows a flat but not declining trend for Winter Wrens (Figure 22).
 Please note that the trends may be affected by data gaps during the time period covered.